jenterkin/vim-autosource/readme.md

 ![Example usage](static/example.gif)

 ## Security
 To prevent arbitrary code execution attacks, AutoSource will prompt you to approve new `.vimrc` files and to re-approve those which have changed.
-This check happens whenever a file is opened.
+By default AutoSource will automatically approve config changes made through VIM.
+See [`g:autosource_approve_on_save`](#`g:autosource_approve_on_save`) for more info.

 ### WARNING
 This plugin does not yet have tests and so this feature can not be guaranteed.